 Verb tense consistency refers to keeping the same tense throughout a clause.
 We don’t want to have one time period being described in two different tenses.
 If you have two or more time periods, start a new clause or a new sentence.

-Finished and went are in past tense, but tidies is in present tense.
-Logistically, this can’t happen.
+Finished and went are in the past tense, but tidies is in the present tense.
+Mark’s actions shift from the past to the present and back again, which is not logical unless you are Dr. Who.
 We could fix this in a couple of different ways:

 In the second example, Mark’s past actions are described in the first clause, and his present actions are described in a new clause, complete with its own subject and verb.

 Verb Tense Agreement Will Keep You in the Present (Or the Past)

 Now consider the errant time shift in this sentence:

 Here, it is unclear whether this weather is wreaking havoc in the past or present.
 To ensure verb consistency, the writer must choose one or the other: